-Centrifugal force could cause debris, damaged or loose studs, pieces of torn track, or an entire severed track to be violently thrown backwards out of the tunnel with tremendous force, possibly resulting in the loss of a leg or other serious injury.
+Centrifugal force could cause debris, damaged or loose studs, pieces of torn track, or an entire severed track to be violently thrown backwards out of the tunnel with tremendous force.

 - 1. Start the engine and accelerate slightly so that track slowly turns.
-This must be done in a short period of time (15 to 20 seconds). - 2.
-Check that the track is well centered; equal distance on both sides between edges of track guides and slider shoes.
+This must be done in a short period of time (15 to 20 seconds). - Check that the track is well centered; equal distance on both sides between edges of track guides and slider shoes.

-- Guides
+- 1. Guides

-- Slider shoes
+- 2. Slider shoes

-Equal distance
+- 3. Equal distance

 - 3. To correct track alignment:

 - 3.1 Stop engine.

-3.2 Remove tether cord cap.
+- 3.2 Remove tether cord cap.